marinakiseleva/thex_model/README.md

 Listed in requirements.txt and the following that needs to be separately installed in another directory.
 - [hmc](https://github.com/marinakiseleva/hmc) -- see above

+# Project Structure
+This module is broken up into smaller modules that each provide different utilities and are described below.

+## thex_data
+Data pulling, cleansing, normalizing, preparation, and plotting.

+## models
+Contains the different classifiers explored/used in the project.
+Contains the Hierarchical Decision Tree model and Naive Bayes model.

+### tree_model
+Decisioning tree using the Hierarchical Multi-label Decisioing Tree from Vens, et al. 2008.

+### nb_model
+The Gaussian (or on-demand best-fitting distribution) Naive Bayes Model that runs on the code.

+## model_performance
+Evaluates the existing models in this project.

 # Acknowledgments